ncatlab/nlab-content/pages/1146.md

 In the presence of [[direct sums]], there is a _[[total complex]]_ $(Tot X)_\bullet$ associated to a double complex, which in degree $n$ is the direct sum of all terms of _total degree_ $n$

 $$
-  (Tot X)_n \coloneqq \oplus_{k+l = n} X_{k,l}
+  (Tot X)_n \coloneqq \oplus_{k+l = n} X_{k,l}.
 $$

-and the interest in double complexes is often that in these total complexes.
+Often it is such total complexes that are of interest.

-Since the [[differential]] of the total complex is the sum of the horizontal and the vertical differential _made anti-commutative_, one often sees the double complex defined as above from a complex of complexes, but then with the differentials in every second row (or every second column) multiplied by $(-1)$.
+The [[differential]] of the total complex is the sum of the horizontal and the vertical differential _made anti-commutative by adjusting signs_.
+There is a second convention in which one often sees the double complex defined as above from a complex of complexes, but then with the differentials in every second row (or every second column) multiplied by $(-1)$.
 This is just a different way of sign-bookkeeping, a detailed discussion of this is below.
+Which convention to use is sometimes influenced by the context, the traditions of the sources in that application of double complexes, and largely a question of taste, that is which one the writer is used to.

-Double chain complexes usually arise from the application of bifunctors -- [[additive functors]] of two variables -- of [[additive category|additive categories]] $C_1, C_2, C_3$
+Double chain complexes often arise from the application of bifunctors -- [[additive functors]] of two variables -- of [[additive category|additive categories]] $C_1, C_2, C_3$

 $$
   F :  C_1 \times C_2 \to C_3